chaosnative/chaosctl/README.md

 # ChaosCTL
-The CLC command-line tool, chaosctl, allows you to manage CLC's agent plane.
-You can use chaosctl to create agents, project, and manage multiple CLC accounts.
+The CLC command-line tool, chaosctl, allows you to manage CLC's chaos delegate plane.
+You can use chaosctl to create chaos delegates, project, and manage multiple CLC accounts.

 ## Usage
 * For more information including a complete list of chaosctl operations, see the chaosctl reference documentation.